rlleshi/phar/README.md

 Likewise, the skeleton-based model can only be used in those instances where the pose estimation is accurate above a certain confidence threshold (for these experiments the threshold used was 0.4).
 For example, for actions such as `scoop-up` or `the-snake` it's hard to get an accurate pose estimation in most camera angles due to the proximity of the human bodies in the frame (the poses get fuzzy and mixed up).
 This then influences the accuracy of the HAR model negatively.
 However, for actions such as doggy, cowgirl or missionary, the pose estimation is generally good enough to train a HAR model.

-If we have a bigger dataset, however, then we will probably have enough instances of clean samples for the difficult actions such as to train all (17) of them with a skeleton-based model.
+However, if we have a bigger dataset, then we will probably have enough instances of clean samples for the difficult actions such as to train all (17) of them with a skeleton-based model.
 Skeleton based models are according to the current SOTA literature superior to the rgb-based ones.
 Ideally of course, the pose estimation models should also be fine tuned in the sex domain in order to get a better overall pose estimation.

 #### Metrics

 Accuracy | Weights
 --- | ---
-Top 1 Accuracy: 0.6329 <br> Top 2 Accuracy: 0.7564 <br> Top 3 Accuracy: 0.8035 <br> Top 4 Accuracy: 0.8384 <br> Top 5 Accuracy: 0.8646 | Rgb: 0.4 <br> Skeleton: 0.8 <br> Audio: 1.0
+Top 1 Accuracy: 0.6362 <br> Top 2 Accuracy: 0.7524 <br> Top 3 Accuracy: 0.8155 <br> Top 4 Accuracy: 0.8521 <br> Top 5 Accuracy: 0.8771 | Rgb: 0.5 <br> Skeleton: 0.6 <br> Audio: 1.0

 ### RGB model - [TimeSformer](https://arxiv.org/abs/2102.05095)